Best Air Purifiers of 2020

-The clear downside of the Winix 5500-2 is its price.
+The price of the Winix 5500-2 would be its main downside.
 Its list price is well above average.
-However, this unit is often on sale, frequently to a degree that makes it a borderline steal given its stellar performance.
-If you're looking for the best possible air purifier, you can't go wrong with the Winix 5500-2.
+However, you can often find this unit on sale, and it's quite a steal given its stellar performance.
+You can't go wrong with the Winix 5500-2 if you're looking for the best possible air purifier.

 Read review: Winix 5500-2